maxmind/dev-site/content/geoip/docs/databases/city-and-country.md

 title: GeoIP2 and GeoLite City and Country Databases
 ---

-import BinaryDatabases from './_binary-databases.mdx';
-import ConversionUtility from './_conversion-utility.mdx';
-import CoordinatesWarning from './_coordinates-warning.mdx';
-import CsvDatabasesIntro from './_csv-databases-intro.mdx';
-import DataPrivacyWarning from './_data-privacy-warning.mdx';
-import ExampleFiles from './_example-files.mdx';
-import FileFormat from './_file-format.mdx';
-import IpGeolocationUsageWarning from './_ip-geolocation-usage-warning.mdx';
-import ReturnedValuesAsKeys from './_returned-values-as-keys.mdx';
-import APIs from './_apis.mdx';

 Determine the country, subdivisions (regions), city, and postal code associated with IPv4 and IPv6 addresses worldwide.